France: Official and widely spoken languages

 Immigrant and Cross-Border Language Influence

 The influence of immigrant communities has reshaped the linguistic landscape in many ways.
 Languages like Arabic and Berber are now integral to daily life, especially in metropolitan areas.
-These languages enrich communication and foster multicultural neighborhoods8.
+These languages enrich communication and foster multicultural neighborhoods.

 Popular Immigrant Languages in Daily Life